crhoads1024/Cypress/README.md

  "npm test"
  - From the Cypress test runner you can run the integration test file by clicking individually or click "Run all specs"

+If these steps no longer work, please let me know.